khumph/thesis/notes/rl-c2-notes.md

-banit problem - special case of rl problem wher there is only a single state
+banit problem - special case of rl problem where there is only a single state

-rl uses training infor that evaluates the actions taken rather than instructs by giving correct actions
+Most important distinguishing feature: rl uses training information that evaluates the actions taken rather than instructs by giving correct actions (supervised learning)

 evaluative feedback - indicates how good the action taken is (but not whether it is the best/worst action)
-  - basis for function optimization (including evo methods)
+  - basis for function optimization (including evolutionary methods)
+  - depends on action taken

-instructive feedback - indicates the correct action to take, independent of the action actually taken.
+instructive feedback - indicates the correct action to take
   - basis of supervised learning
+  - independent of action actually taken

 nonassociative setting - does not involve learning to act in more than one situation

+associative - actions taken in more than on situation

 # 2.1 k-armed bandit problem
 - faced repeatedly with a choice among k options (actions)
-- after each choice, you receive a numerical reward from a stationary prob dist depending on the action
+- after each choice, you receive a numerical reward from a stationary prob dist that depends on action taken
-- objective: maximize reward over some time period (e.g. 100 action selections called time steps)
+- objective: maximize reward over some time period e.g. 1000 action selections (time steps)

 name comes from a nickname for a slot machine (one armed bandit) but in this case you have k choices.
-A doctor treating successive seriously ill patients with experimental treatments is ssame prob.
+A doctor treating successive seriously ill patients with experimental treatments is the same problem

+"bandit problem" is generalization of the problem above

 value of action - expected reward given that action is selected

-greedy actions = the action at any time step with highest estimated value
+greedy action = the action at any time step with highest estimated value

 If you take a greedy action, you are exploiting your current knowledge of the values of the actions